paulflang/SBML2Julia/docs/index.rst

 Welcome to `SBML2Julia`'s documentation!
 ==========================================

-`SBML2Julia` is a tool to for optimizing parameters of ordinary differential equation (ODE) models. `SBML2Julia` translates a model from SBML/`PEtab <https://petab.readthedocs.io/en/stable/>`_ format into Julia for Mathematical Programming (`JuMP <https://jump.dev/JuMP.jl/stable/>`_), performes the optimization task and returns the results.
+`SBML2Julia` is a tool to for optimizing parameters of ordinary differential equation (ODE) models. `SBML2Julia` translates a model from SBML/`PEtab <https://petab.readthedocs.io/en/stable/>`_ format into Julia for Mathematical Programming (`JuMP <https://jump.dev/JuMP.jl/stable/>`_), performs the optimization task and returns the results.

 | Source code: https://github.com/paulflang/SBML2Julia